In this video I show you how to treat your Sternocleidomasdoid Muscle or SCM (for short).

 How quickly should I expect to feel better?

 It depends!
-Everyone is different and at Shore Massage and Bodywork we treat everyone as unique.
-Some people can expect to feel a change straight away… others do take longer.
+Everyone is treated as unique.
+Some people can expect to feel a change straight away, others do take longer.
 Changes and improvement in well-being are dependent on a number of factors including lifestyle, stress, emotional and physical factors.
-Therefore, it depends!
-Feel free to discuss your unique situation with Kay!

 How often do I need to see Kay?

 It depends!
 There is no right or wrong.
-You may only need to see her once and this may be enough.
 People need support in different ways so whilst one person may feel the benefit of one treatment alone and encouraged to continue with their home-care, another person may feel the benefit of a regular treatment and support.
 This can be weekly, fortnightly, monthly, 6 weekly – whatever suits your needs, lifestyle and budget.
 Together a tailor made treatment plan will be forged.